Førde Hospital Psychiatric Unit

 New Build

-The building is called "Dagabygget" meaning Day-Building – as natural light is given a great importance in it's design.
-Large windows open up to the surrounding views and ensures that daylight reaches the innermost parts of the building.
+The name Daga means "day building," and natural light is given great importance in its design.
+Large windows open up to the surrounding views and ensure that daylight reaches the innermost parts of the building.

 A layout in contact with the surroundings